 In the case of studies that do not describe laboratory or field experiments, such as reports on educational, ethics, legal, or social initiatives, authors should:

 In addition, abstracts describing new initiatives or science policy in the regulatory community must clearly describe the impact on the practice of toxicology and/or risk assessment.
 Care should be taken to clearly distinguish between statements based on documented facts versus opinions.
-Literature surveys or reviews and background materials are insufficient in and of themselves.
+Regarding literature surveys or reviews and background materials: simple overviews or unstructured assessments of a topic, without novel advances in either approach or interpretation of a topic that leads to new conclusions, are discouraged.
+However, systematic reviews and/or advances in systematic review methods are acceptable abstract submissions.

 The one-time abstract submission fee is $50, payable by credit card during the abstract submission process.